chandanadmin/ubercart_veritrans/README.txt

 which you will require while configuring, your Drupal commerce store.

 -- INSTALLATION --
+The <a href="https://github.com/veritrans/veritrans-php">Veritrans PHP Library</a> should exist in a directory named "veritrans" under "libraries".
 * Install as usual, see http://drupal.org/node/70151 for further information.
 * To change Merchant Id and Payment Mode(Test Transactions or Live Transactions),
 * Go to Store settings > Payment methods admin/store/settings/payment/method/vt_web.